-- 186. Files in which a psychosocial assessment has been conducted are fixed as a priority and are managed before the coordinating judge fixes the date. - 187.
-Cases fixed in contested practice are also actively managed by the coordinating judge, who determines whether the hearing of the case will take place in person at the courthouse, virtually, or semi-virtually. - 188.
-The coordinating judge discusses the conditions related to the holding of a hearing with counsel and unrepresented parties and issues the appropriate instructions according to the circumstances of each case. - 189.
+- the planned duration of their testimony (including cross-examination and reexamination).
+The trial plan must be prepared based on the model appended to these directives (Schedule 15 which you can download by clicking here). - 191.
+Files in which a psychosocial expertise has been conducted are fixed as a priority and are managed before the coordinating judge fixes the date. - 192.
+Cases fixed in contested practice are also actively managed by the coordinating judge, who determines whether the hearing of the case will take place in person at the courthouse, virtually, or semi-virtually. - 193.
+The coordinating judge discusses the conditions related to the holding of a hearing with counsel and unrepresented parties and issues the appropriate instructions according to the circumstances of each case. - 194.
 The parties must promptly inform the coordinating judge of any settlement reached.
-If an agreement must be homologated by the court, it is sent to the coordinating judge. - 190.
-Any request for postponement must be addressed to the coordinating judge and must state the file number, the names of the parties, the grounds for the request for postponement, and the position of the opposing party. - 191.
-For reasons of limited judicial resources and proportionality, the parties must cooperate to avoid calling a witness unnecessarily at the trial. - 192.
-At trial, the parties must respect the hearing time indicated in the joint declaration. - 193.
-The court may refuse to hear a witness if the evidence is irrelevant (articles 18, 19, 20 and 280 C.C.P. and article 2857 C.C.Q.). - 194.
-Witnesses are entitled to the protection of the court (article 278 C.C.P.). - 195.
-When raising an objection to the evidence, the party must state the legal basis for the objection. - 196.
+If an agreement must be homologated by the court, it is sent to the coordinating judge. - 195.
+Any request for postponement must be addressed to the coordinating judge and must state the file number, the names of the parties, the grounds for the request for postponement, and the position of the opposing party. - 196.
+For reasons of limited judicial resources and proportionality, the parties must cooperate to avoid calling a witness unnecessarily at the trial. - 197.
+At trial, the parties must respect the hearing time indicated in the joint declaration. - 198.
+The court may refuse to hear a witness if the evidence is irrelevant (articles 18, 19, 20 and 280 C.C.P. and article 2857 C.C.Q.). - 199.
+Witnesses are entitled to the protection of the court (article 278 C.C.P.). - 200.
+When raising an objection to the evidence, the party must state the legal basis for the objection. - 201.
 The court may on its own initiative shorten the trial (article 158 C.C.P.).